 This is one of my favourite places I’ve ever been.
 There probably aren’t many places in the world as colourful as Burano, and whilst walking around you almost feel like you are in a children’s Television show.
 Each house on the island is quite small and painted a different vibrant colour.
 In Burano if you want to change or repaint your house you have to get permission from the local government and they will tell you the colours that you are allowed to use.

-During my visit I stayed at www.venice-bb-venezia.it which was quite simply superb.
-The host Alessandro was fantastic and recommended places for pizza, pasta and ice cream, as well as advised on how to get to the main attractions and other tips and advice.
+During my visit I stayed at Venice-BB-Venezia which was quite simply superb.
+The host Alessandro was fantastic and recommended places for pizza, pasta and ice cream, as well as advice on how to get to the main attractions and other tips.
 On top of this, he made some incredible Bruschetta for breakfast and amazing Italian coffee.
 As well as what you see below there were lots of other options for breakfast.

 Venice Photography Tips